grpc/proposal/A21-Service-Config-Error-Handling.md

 	config.
 An empty service config is valid.
 	2. If the client has not previously selected a valid service config or no service config, for example a new client, then:
-		1. It uses the default service config, if configured.
+		1. It uses the default service config, if configured and valid.
 Note that, an empty default service config is a valid service config.
 		2. If it does not have a default service config, it should treat the resolution attempt as having failed (e.g., for a polling-based resolver, it should retry the query after appropriate backoff).
 In